 · Watering fruit trees and gardens

-A tenancy agreement that makes transparent rights and obligations for both parties.
+A tenancy agreement that makes transparent rights and obligations for both parties is a must.

-All in all, if you are at the stage where you want to increase your cash-flow start with improving the appearance of your rentals, just by intensifying pro-active maintenance and repair.
-By reaching the next level - good rentals attract better paying renters, and improvements increase the value (capital gain), too.
+All in all, if you want to increase your cash-flow start with improving the appearance and quality of your rentals.
+Remember - good rentals attract better paying renters, and improvements increase the value of your investment (capital gain).
 Who does not want to live in a well maintained and good looking house?
 It is renters and investors choice.

 Property Investor’s Blog